LeiWangR/HDG/README.md

 This repo contains:

 - the HDG implementation (Matlab) for 'Analysis and Evaluation of Kinect-based Action Recognition Algorithms', and
-- provides the links for downloading the algorithms evaluated in our *TIP* journal and
+- provides the links (google drive) for downloading the algorithms evaluated in our *TIP* journal and
-- provides direct links to download 5 smaller datasets for action recognition research.
+- provides direct links (google drive) to download 5 smaller datasets for action recognition research.

 ## 1 Introduction